A sexual abuse ruling. 26 other accusations. Frontrunner to be the next President

 A sexual abuse ruling.
 26 accusations.
 Yet Trump is still frontrunner to be the next President

-At least 26 women have credibly accused Donald Trump of sexual assault, non-consensual touching and kissing.
+At least 26 women have credibly accused Donald Trump of sexual assault, non-consensual touching and kissing, as Bevan Hurley reports

 Donald Trump has been found liable by a civil court jury for the sexual abuse of writer E Jean Carroll in a luxury Manhattan department store.